-Investigators need a specialized set of tools that would protect their identities, while supporting their missions through managed attribution, isolation and configurable workflows.
+Investigators need specialized tools to protect their identities and support their missions through managed attribution, isolation and configurable workflows.

 Understanding your digital fingerprint, how it can be exploited, and how to protect your investigation’s confidentiality can improve the efficiency of your online research and reduce the risk.

 Fingerprints aren't just a worry for criminals.
 Watch this short clip from our webinar to see the details browsers collect — and relay to visited sites — about your location, device and browsing history.

 Dive deep into the details in our blog, What's in your digital fingerprint and how to control it >

 And while most regular cookies are easy to clear, the browser deploys a variety of other methods to record and pass along the information on which type of device you are using, your settings, audio and video configurations, installed plug-ins and lots of other data that could be used by the criminals to build a profile of an online investigator.

 Combined with observing individual investigator’s behaviors and patterns, sophisticated adversaries can use this data to hack into law enforcement websites, expose investigators’ personal details, launch cyberattacks and more.